Permafrost/Tundra/SERVICES.md

         }
     }

-Would return the following list of leaf values:
+If recursing, the following list of leaf values would be returned:

     [
         "Joy Division",